 I’ve discovered Gibert Joseph out of nowhere.
-I was walking through the streets of Paris, trying to find a bank so I could change my money and I saw this horrible signs of DVD’s and CD’s.
-I’ve tries to get in but I ended up on the bookstore.
-I went to the store besides, with the same name and it was a bookstore for children.
-I went besides it and saw there was CD’s, so I was probably right – until I realize it was a music store just for jazz.
-So I went to the store besides it and found what I was looking for.
-So to put in a word, this Gibert Joseph in Boulevard Saint Michael is probably the biggest DVD, music and bookshop in Paris, taking the space of two buildings!
+I was walking through the streets of Paris, trying to find a bank so I could change my money and I saw these horrible signs of DVDs and CDs.
+I’ve tried to get in but I ended up on the bookstore.
+I went to the store beside, with the same name and it was a bookstore for children.
+I went beside it and saw there was CD’s, so I was probably right – until I realize it was a music store just for jazz.
+So I went to the store beside it and found what I was looking for.
+So to put in a word, this Gibert Joseph in Boulevard Saint Michael is probably the biggest DVD, music, and bookshop in Paris, taking the space of two buildings!
 It’s huge and it’s beautiful, with movies separated by genre.
 The coolest thing here was to see the “French session” and the “International session” where they put all the American movies.
 I did not only spent an hour and a half of this store, but also was able to change my money at the cashier.

 Foyles – London